OpenLineage/OpenLineage/GOVERNANCE.md

 Once a release is authorized, it will be initiated within two business days.
 Releases will not be made on a Friday unless doing so will address an important defect, an issue with project infrastructure, or a security vulnerability.

+If a release build fails or is delayed for up to three business days after initiation for a purely technical reason, the next point release is automatically authorized after the build and release process has been fixed.

 ## Conflict resolution and voting

 In general, we prefer that technical issues and committer membership are amicably worked out